hypertidy/manifoldr/README.md

 Installation
 ------------

-1.  `manifoldr` relies on [ManifoldÂ® System](http://www.manifold.net) GIS, it's of no use if you don't have this installed and working.
+1.  `manifoldr` relies on [Manifold® System](http://www.manifold.net) GIS, it's of no use if you don't have this installed and working.

 2.  `manifoldr` is only available from GitHub: the easiest way to install it is to use the `devtools` package.